-At the end of the Master of Music in Conducting programme, you:
+At the end of the Master of Music in New Audiences & Innovative Practice programme, you:

-A. Practical (skills-based) outcomes
+Practical (skills-based) outcomes

 2.A.1.
 Realise, recreate, create, manipulate and/or produce music to a high professional level, expressing your own artistic concepts and reflecting a well-developed musical personality.

 2.A.2.
-Evidence advanced craft skills in relation to the repertoire, styles, genres etc. in your discipline.
+Evidence advanced craft skills in relation to the repertoire, styles, etc. of your discipline or genre.
 2.A.3.
 Demonstrate breadth and/or depth of specialist knowledge in relation to your area of study evidencing fluency across a range of styles and/or a distinctive and individual voice in one particular style.
 2.A.4.
-Demonstrate ability to create, realise and express your own artistic concepts, ensuring that any areas of relative weakness in relation to practice, rehearsal, reading, aural, creative and recreative skills have been addressed.
+Demonstrate ability to create, realise and express your own artistic concepts, ensuring that any areas of relative weakness in relation to practice, rehearsal, reading, aural, creative and re-creative skills have been addressed.